Marcia McNutt: Family and education

 McNutt was valedictorian of her class at the Northrop Collegiate School (now The Blake School) in Minneapolis, graduating in 1970.
-She received a bachelor's degree in physics summa cum laude, Phi Beta Kappa, from Colorado College in 1973.
-As a National Science Foundation Graduate Fellow, she then studied geophysics at the Scripps Institution of Oceanography where she earned a PhD in earth sciences in 1978.
+She received a bachelor's degree in physics, graduating summa cum laude and Phi Beta Kappa, from Colorado College in 1973.
+As a National Science Foundation Graduate Fellow, she then studied geophysics at the Scripps Institution of Oceanography, where she earned a PhD in earth sciences in 1978.
 Her dissertation was titled Continental and Oceanic Isostasy.

-After holding a brief appointment at the University of Minnesota, McNutt worked for three years on earthquake prediction at the US Geological Survey in Menlo Park, California.
+After holding a brief appointment at the University of Minnesota, McNutt worked for three years on earthquake prediction at the USGS in Menlo Park, California.
 In 1982, she became an assistant professor at the Massachusetts Institute of Technology (MIT) and in 1988 was appointed Griswold Professor of Geophysics.
 She previously served as director of the Joint Program in Oceanography and Applied Ocean Science and Engineering, a cooperative effort of MIT and the Woods Hole Oceanographic Institution.

-McNutt is a National Association of Underwater Instructors (NAUI)-certified scuba diver and trained in underwater demolition and explosives handling with the Underwater Demolition Team (UDT) of the United States Navy and the United States Navy SEALs.
+McNutt is a National Association of Underwater Instructors (NAUI)-certified scuba diver and received training in underwater demolition and explosives handling through programs run by the United States Navy’s Underwater Demolition Team (UDT) and Navy SEALs.

-Marcia Kemper McNutt's first husband Marcel Hoffmann Jr died in 1988.
-They had three daughters: Meredith McNutt Hoffmann and identical twins Dana and Ashley Hoffmann.
+Marcia Kemper McNutt's first husband Marcel Hoffmann Jr. died in 1988.
+They had three daughters: Meredith McNutt Hoffmann, and identical twins, Dana and Ashley Hoffmann.
 Ashley Hoffmann was "Miss Rodeo California" in 2009.
 Marcia McNutt is also a horse enthusiast and enjoys barrel racing on her mare Lulu.

 McNutt is one of six women scientists featured in the 1995 PBS (WGBH-TV) series, "Discovering Women."
-How she excelled in science with a household of young daughters and the help of housekeeper Ann and her daughter is described by Jocelyn Steinke in "A portrait of a woman as a scientist: breaking down barriers created by gender-role stereotypes".
+How she excelled in science with a household of young daughters and the help she received from her housekeeper, Ann, and Ann's daughter, is described by Jocelyn Steinke in "A portrait of a woman as a scientist: breaking down barriers created by gender-role stereotypes".

 In 1994, McNutt was one of 16 women faculty in the School of Science at MIT who drafted and co-signed a letter to then-Dean of Science Robert Birgeneau (later Chancellor of UC Berkeley), launching a campaign to highlight and challenge gender discrimination at MIT.

 McNutt and Ian Young, an MBARI ship's captain, were married in 1996.